oresat/oresat-live-mini-oresat/BUILD.md

 # Enable Wi-Fi injection (using nexmon)
 The RPI3 and Zero W use the Broadcom bcm43430a1 Wi-Fi chip.
 The official Broadcom firmware does not support packet injection.
 Using the nexmon project we are able to modify the firmware to fit our needs.

-For more information on nexmon refere to https://github.com/seemoo-lab/bcm-rpi3 and https://github.com/seemoo-lab/nexmon
+For more information on nexmon refer to https://github.com/seemoo-lab/bcm-rpi3 and https://github.com/seemoo-lab/nexmon

 ```
 sudo apt install git